ericathanas/first-repository/readme.md

 - open directory in sublime by dragging folder to icon
 - Create a new file: cmd + option + n
+- access anything in sublime with cmd + shift + p